AN OVERVIEW OF ODOUR TESTING

 Primarily, our odour panel is responsible for analysing an odour once it has been collected from a site.

-Firstly, we present a panel of six sniffers with not only a dilution of the odour sample, but also a sample of clean air.
-We use stainless steel horns connected to an olfactometer to do this.
-Then they select which horn contains the odour, through a ‘forced-choice’ assessment.
-The sniffers specify whether it’s a guess, inkling or certain choice.
+We use sniffing ‘horns’ connected to an olfactometer (a specialist laboratory instrument) to do this.
+The panel then selects which horn contains the odour, through a ‘forced-choice’ assessment.
+They must specify whether their answer is a guess, inkling or certain choice.

-We then repeat the process with increasingly higher concentrations of odour.
-We’ll only stop when all six odour assessors are certain the odour is present on two successive occasions.
+We repeat the process with increasingly higher concentrations of odour.
+We’ll only stop when all six panellists are certain the odour is present on two successive occasions.
 The final output gives each sniffer an individual threshold estimate.

 You’re probably wondering what kind of thing we come across when odour testing.
 Well, the most common odour our sniffers encounter is from sewage works.
 But they could also be faced with anything from to leather to rotten eggs to pet food.
 Ordinarily it’s really not as bad as it sounds though!

 But don’t worry, we keep things fresh with our trusty air conditioning system.
-Our sniffers also leave their teas and coffees outside, and avoid stinky foods before coming in.
-We’ve even banished glossy magazines, as there’s a scent in the ink that can impact the odour testing results.
+Sniffers also leave their teas and coffees outside, and avoid stinky foods before coming in.
+We even banished glossy magazines, as there’s a scent in the ink that can impact the odour testing results.

 Institute of Air Quality Management (IAQM)